expertstack-studios/ios-securepstncall-sdk/README.md

 ## Add Notification Extension

-Open your app project in Xcode, select the main app target, and add a new target for the notification extension.
+ a.
+Open your app project in Xcode
+ b.
+Select the main app target
+ c.
+Add a new target for the notification extension.
+ d.
 Replace the contents of the service file with the following code:

 ```swift
 import UserNotifications